dannycalleri/react-light-select/README.md

     import ReactLightSelect from 'react-light-select';

-Then use it like this (this is JSX, but you are free to use it in plain JS):
+Then use it like this (JSX style, but you are free to use it in plain JS):

     <ReactLightSelect dataCallback={data} />